-Advanced tech is doing to investment management, what it did to sport.
+Extremely advanced tech is doing to investment management, what it did to sport.

-Traditionally, investment decisions were made only by the human mind.
-There was only one way to do things.

-If you put your money in a mutual fund or PMS scheme, your "human" fund manager painstakingly analysed Company and industry data in order to decide where to invest.
+Traditionally, investment decisions sprung only and only from the human mind.
+Back then, if you put your money in a mutual fund or PMS scheme, your "human" fund manager painstakingly analysed Company and industry data in order to decide where to invest.